christiando/pnlss/README.md

 # PNLSS Code

-This repo provides the necessary code for reproducing the results of the paper...
+This repo provides the necessary code for reproducing the results of the paper _A projected nonlinear state-space model for forecasting time series signals_ ([arxiv](https://arxiv.org/pdf/2311.13247)).
+If you are interested in only running the PNLSS model, please refer to this [repository](https://github.com/christiando/timeseries_models/blob/main/notebooks/tutorial.ipynb).

 ## Setup